CiscoDevNet/ConfigMyApp/usecases/5-encoded_pass.md

 ---

+# Secret Managers

+ConfigMyApp is primarily designed to be executed from CI/CD tools, on this basis, we recommend that you utilise existing secret manager tools/plugins to securely store the service account password.

 # Encoded Password

+We decided not to add password encryption capabilites to ConfigMyApp as that would introduce dependencies (OpenSSL for example) that does not exist in CI/CD tools by default.
+As a result, we added the ability to encode the password instead.

 For added security, ConfigMyApp supports base64 password encoding.
-For example
+For example:

 `echo "password" | base64` outputs  `YXBwZAo=`